UPPMAX/UPPMAX-documentation/docs/software/openmolcas.md

 ## Modules needed to run MOLCAS

-In order to run MOLCAS you must first load the MOLCAS module.
+In order to run MOLCAS you must first load the `molcas` [module](../cluster_guides/modules.md).
 You can see all available versions of MOLCAS installed at UPPMAX with:

 ```bash
 module avail molcas